ashutoshraman/Musician_Sound_Classifier_Project/README.md

 5. Logistic Regression Setup- Ashu done
 6. Grid Search functionality and nested CV functionality for each classifier model selection- Ashu done
 7. Confusion Matrix- Ashu done
-8. AUC- Thomas
+8. AUC- Thomas done
-9. ROC- Thomas
+9. ROC- Thomas done
 10. Accuracy, Recall, Precision, F1 Score- Ashu done
-11. Deployment code to allow user to classify with a pretrained model on same file structure- Thomas <br />
+11. Deployment code to allow user to classify with a pretrained model on same file structure- Thomas done <br />
  -see https://machinelearningmastery.com/save-load-machine-learning-models-python-scikit-learn/
 12. Paper explanation with Figures for: <br />
          a. data plot using first 2 MFCC of each song, each artist gets different color, and commentary on how well data separates <br />